Skip to main content

 conversationContextstringYesRecent conversation context

-relationTypesarrayNoFilter by specific relation types (see below)
+relationTypesarrayNoFilter by specific relation types.
+When using, prefer selecting more types. (see below)

 Relation types